 9. For fun, I’ll find free things to do around the Twin Cities.
-For ideas, check out my Deals & Events Calendar, as well as local sites (including those on My Favorite Websites page!) for fun, free things to do for weeks to come, and plan outings for the family to avoid impulsive “let’s just go to the Mall of America!” urges (which don’t come up often but they do happen!).
+For ideas, check out my Deals & Events Calendar for fun, free things to do for weeks to come, and plan outings for the family to avoid impulsive “let’s just go to the Mall of America!” urges (which don’t come up often but they do happen!).
 There are also many free events in your own community including your library (another shout out for the library!).

 10. Be grateful and enjoy what we have.
 Even if we just took a huge hit to our savings account or monthly cash flow, I try to remember all that we do have, like our home, health, food, clothing, friends and family, jobs, and all the “stuff” that surrounds us.
 I’ll think of all the blessings in my life (which I always do anyway), knowing that life is a series of ups and downs and that eventually, things will get better.